youngchingjui/horizon-ai-pitch/slides/14-effort-commercials.md

 • **Effort**: ~260–320 hours.
 • **Fee**: your rate × hours (e.g., $52–64k @ $200/h).

+## Optional add‑on – Long‑term usage checks (+1w, +1m, +1q)

+• **Scope**: check‑ins post‑handoff; review dashboards, run 2‑minute pulse survey, and "remove it?" signal test; short retention brief with recommendations.
+• **Commercials**: choose one of:
+  – Flat add‑on: $3k–$7k depending on # of workflows/functions.
+  – Outcome‑tied option: $30k for the first 12 weeks, plus a $5k success bonus if tools are still in active use at the agreed check‑in (e.g., +1 month and +1 quarter) by defined thresholds.

 **Client time ask (per week)**: Function lead 1–2h, Champion 2–3h, ICs 30–60m, Amanda 30m.